markdgoodrich/GardenBox/README.md

 Type `y` when prompted, then restart the Pi to ensure the changes occur.

-Next, to install this repository, type:
+To install this repository, type:
 ```
 git clone https://github.com/markdgoodrich/GardenBox.git
 ```